andre-st/goodreads-toolbox/similarauth.md

 ## See also

-- [friendrated.pl](friendrated.md) - Books common among the people I follow
+- [friendrated.pl](friendrated.md) - Books common among the people you follow
 - [recentrated.pl](recentrated.md) - Know when people rate or write reviews about a book
 - [likeminded.pl](likeminded.md)   - Finding people based on the books they've read